 Originally from Des Moines, Iowa, Mark graduated from Harvard University in 1998, where he studied ethics in the modern West, with a focus on human rights theory and liberation theology.
 He subsequently worked for the Arias Foundation for Peace and Human Progress, where he served as a speechwriter and assistant to Dr. Oscar Arias, former president of Costa Rica and the 1987 Nobel Peace Laureate.
 Mark has also lived in or reported from Guatemala, El Salvador, Mexico, Brazil, and other parts of Latin America.

 Mark is an experienced public speaker and has been a guest on BBC World News, National Public Radio, and dozens of Pacifica, commercial talk radio, and independent radio stations, addressing issues ranging from popular protests, economic crises, and debt relief to U.S. military actions, trade politics, and elections throughout the Americas.
-He has served as a commentator for the Institute for Public Accuracy, a columnist for the Oxford, UK-based New Internationalist magazine, and a senior analyst with Foreign Policy In Focus, a network of foreign policy experts.
+He has previously served as a commentator for the Institute for Public Accuracy, a columnist for the Oxford, UK-based New Internationalist magazine, and a senior analyst with Foreign Policy In Focus, a network of foreign policy experts.

 Mark can be reached by e-mail here.